Fire Sprinkler Inspection, Testing & Maintenance in VT, NY & NH

 Choose Excellence & Expertise in Fire Sprinkler Maintenance

-As the leading provider of fire sprinkler maintenance in Vermont, Northeastern New York, and Northern New Hampshire, Firetech’s certified service technicians have fully equipped vehicles to handle any service need 24 hours a day.
-Firetech’s service technicians are top experts in fire sprinkler inspection, testing, and maintenance.
-They are well versed in all types and manufacturers of sprinkler equipment, allowing them to troubleshoot a wide range of issues on-site.
+As the leading provider of fire sprinkler maintenance in Vermont, Northeastern New York, and Northern New Hampshire, our certified service technicians have fully equipped vehicles to handle any service need 24 hours a day.
+Here at Firetech, our service technicians are top experts in fire sprinkler inspection, testing, and maintenance.
+We are well versed in all types and manufacturers of sprinkler equipment, allowing us to troubleshoot a wide range of issues on-site.
 Our technicians are highly knowledgeable about the inspection and testing procedures for all types of sprinkler systems, including wet pipe, dry pipe, standpipe, pre-action, foam, and deluge.
-They also inspect, test, and maintain fire, jockey pumps, and backflow preventers.
+We also inspect, test, and maintain fire, jockey pumps, and backflow preventers.

 Our service technicians are certified by the New England Water Works Association to test and repair backflow preventers.
 Other services include underground pipe flushing, hydrant flow testing, and hydrant flushing.
 Firetech’s technicians utilize tablet-based NFPA 25 inspection software.
 Our service department has dedicated staff that monitors our customers’ fire sprinkler inspection requirements, schedules regular inspections, and prepares comprehensive reports on the condition of the sprinkler system.